mozilla-services/merino-py/docs/social-contract.md

-# Social Contract for Merino
+# Merino Developer Guidelines and Social Contract
+This is an additional contractual document on top of [CONTRIBUTING](../CONTRIBUTING.md).
 ## Foster a Shared Ownership

 Not only do Merino developers build the service together, they also share the ownership of the service.
 That ownership is embodied in the following responsibilities: